Grantimus9/GDPR-Transparency-and-Consent-Framework/Consent string and vendor list formats v1.1 Final.md

   <tr>
     <td>1</td>
     <td>Matching Data to Offline Sources</td>
-    <td>combining data from offline sources that were initially collected in other contexts</td>
+    <td>Combining data from offline sources that were initially collected in other contexts.</td>
   </tr>
   <tr>
     <td>2</td>
     <td>Linking Devices</td>
-    <td>allow processing of a user's data to connect such user across multiple devices.</td>
+    <td>Allow processing of a user's data to connect such user across multiple devices.</td>
   </tr>
   <tr>
     <td>3</td>
     <td>Precise Geographic Location Data</td>
-    <td>allow processing of a user's precise geographic location data in support of a purpose for which that certain third party has consent.</td>
+    <td>Allow processing of a user's precise geographic location data in support of a purpose for which that certain third party has consent.</td>
   </tr>
 </table>